teeth-grinding-new.jpg

 Assessment.

-Of dental needs and type of bite guard appliance will be discussed
+Your dental needs and the type of bite guard appliance which will be used will be discussed.

 2